Have a question about journeys? We've got answers!

 When you set up the A/B Split tile, make sure to select the option to filter by Only the event that triggers this journey.

-To get more help with one of your journeys, reach out to your Iterable CSM.
+To get more help with one of your journeys, reach out to your Iterable customer success manager.